adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 ```

 {{< alert >}}
-The change of SSH port is not only for better security, but also for allowing more later git ssh access into your custom git provider as GitLab, Gitea, etc. that go through Traefik 22 port, as it will far more practical.
+The change of SSH port is not only for better security, but also for allowing more later git ssh operations into your custom git provider as GitLab, Gitea, etc. that will pass through Traefik 22 port, which will be far more practical.
 {{< /alert >}}

 Finally, test your new `swarm` user by using `hcloud server ssh --user swarm --port 2222 xxxxxx-01` for each server and be sure that the user can do commands as sudo before continue.

-Then edit `/etc/hosts` file for each server accordingly in order to add private IPs :
+Then edit `/etc/hosts` file for each server accordingly for internal DNS :

 {{< tabs >}}
 {{< tab tabName="manager-01" >}}

+{{< highlight filename="/etc/hosts" >}}

 ```txt
 10.0.0.3 worker-01 sw-worker-01